DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-06-29-deferring-applications-to-the-next-cycle.md

 title: Deferring applications to the next cycle
 description: Let providers defer applications to the next cycle
 date: 2020-06-29
+tags:
+- MN016
 ---

 {% from "figure/macro.njk" import appFigure with context %}

-As a provider
-I need to defer an application on request from a candidate So that they can take a place in the next cycle and keep a good candidate in the system

-What does defer mean?
-It means putting an application in it's current state (according to certain rules as shown below) into the next cycle ready to be reconfirmed when the next cycle begins.
+## User needs

+{% from "user-needs/macro.njk" import appUserNeeds %}
+{{ appUserNeeds({ items: collections['user-need'] | slugs(tags)}) }}

-## Rules
+## How it works

-- Candidate must have accepted the offer or beyond (Conditions met/recruited or pending)
-- It must have been requested by the candidate
+Only applications in the ‘accepted’ or ‘conditions met’ state can be deferred to the next cycle.

+Deferral can only happen if the candidate requests it.

-- Providers can defer entry at any point within the cycle
+Providers can defer an application at any point in the current cycle.

-- if a candidate has met all their conditions when the offer is deferred, then the should not edit the conditions/status of conditions.
+If a candidate has met all of their conditions when the offer is deferred, then the provider should not edit the conditions or the statuses of those conditions.
+There are exceptions which is why the UI doesn’t enforce this.

-- it's up to providers to accept the request for deferring an application to the next cycle.
+It’s up to providers to accept the request for deferral.

-## Screenshots
+{% from "screenshots/macro.njk" import appScreenshots with context %}
+{{ appScreenshots({
+  items: [{

-Click change cycle
+    text: "Application page with change cycle link",
-Click next cycle
-Confirm
+    img: {
+      src: "application-page.png"
+    }
+  }, {
+    text: "Change cycle page",
+    img: {
+      src: "change-cycle.png"
+    }
+  }, {
+    text: "Check answers",
+    img: {
+      src: "check-answers.png"
+    }
+  }, {
+    text: "Flash message",
+    img: {
+      src: "flash-message.png"
+    }
+  }]
+}) }}